DaisyFx/DaisyFx/README.md

 ### ChainContext

 The ChainContext is a control interface that provides access to a per-execution scoped data collection, utilities and manipulation of the execution itself.
 The data collection allows steps to communicate without having to flow the data as input / output through the chain.
-The collection items are discarded and disposed after the execution is done.
+The collection items are discarded after the execution is done.

 #### Set